mdkaifansari04/Zapher/README.md

 ## 🛡️ License

-Zypher is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Zapher is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤔 How to Contribute?